EBSP-Indexer/EBSP-Indexer/README.md

   e.g. Inverse Pole Figure Map in Hough Indexing.

   As of now, it is recommended to run indexing **without** generating images on Mac.
-- Refinement of orientations of a crystal map which includes not_indexed points, might produce results that cannot be opened in signal navigation.
 - Updating the application's settings will set the current working directory to the specified default directory (if checked).
 - Updating the application's settings will reset the current selected file,